Group programs offered across the region that address a variety of health topics aimed at helping prevent chronic disease

-The Cancer Services Program of Monroe County is a comprehensive cancer education and navigation for breast, cervical, colorectal, and ovarian cancer patients.
-The program covers the cost of breast, cervical, ovarian, and colorectal cancer screening and diagnostic tests for eligible men and women who are uninsured or underinsured.
+The Cancer Services Program of the Finger Lakes Region is a comprehensive cancer education and navigation program for breast, cervical and colorectal cancer patients, serving individuals in Monroe, Livingston, Wayne, Seneca, Ontario and Yates Counties.
+The program covers the cost of breast, cervical and colorectal cancer screening and diagnostic tests for eligible men and women who are uninsured or underinsured.

 Healthy Living Program/Vida en Salud

-Family, Food, and Fun is conducted in public housing facilities for families with children ages 2-16.
-Educators teach families simple ways to include more fruits and vegetables in their diets, prepare healthy meals, and perform physical activities together.
+Family, Food and Fun was intended for families living in public housing communities with children ages 2 to 16.
+Educators taught families simple ways to include more fruits and vegetables in their diets, prepare healthy meals and perform physical activities together.